b-lukaszuk/RJ_BS_eng/contents/why_julia.md

 is especially evident when running computer simulations like the ones you may find in this book, still, it is just a subjective feeling.

-**Fun fact**: a human being would likely need more than 32 years to count to 1 billion.
+**Fun fact**: A human being would likely need more than 32 years to count to 1 billion.
 Test yourself and show why. *Hint: try to estimate for how long you are alive [in seconds].*